Frequently Asked Questions about NuCLEANase®

 Do I need to remove NuCLEANase® from my final product?

 NuCLEANase® is a food grade processing aid for the removal of nucleic acids.
-In the final product NuCLEANase® will not exert any technical function and according to the Enzyme Regulation (EC) No 1334/2008 of this reason NuCLEANase® does not to be removed from your final product.
+In the final product NuCLEANase® will not exert any technical function and according to the Enzyme Regulation (EC) No 1334/2008 there is no need to remove NuCLEANase® from the final product because of this reason.

 How can I remove/deactivate the NuCLEANase® from my final product?

-There is no strict regulatory need to remove NuCLEANase® from your final food product.
-However, in most cases NuCLEANase® will be used at an early stage in the manufacturing process and the enzyme activity will be reduced or removed because of the subsequent downstream process steps.
+There is no strict regulatory need to remove NuCLEANase® from your final food product (See also 2.5).
+Further, in most cases Nucleanase® will be used at an early stage in the manufacturing process and the enzyme will be partially removed by the subsequent downstream process steps such as tangential flow filtration.

 If irreversible enzyme removal is desired, the following process steps and conditions can be recommended: